View Source AWS.VPCLattice (aws-elixir v1.0.4)

 View Source

-Lists the associations between the service network and the service.
+Lists the associations between a service network and a service.

 You can filter the list either by service or service network.
 You must provide either the service network identifier or the service identifier.

-Every association in Amazon VPC Lattice is given a unique Amazon Resource Name (ARN), such as when a service network is associated with a VPC or when a service is associated with a service network.
-If the association is for a resource that is shared with another account, the association will include the local account ID as the prefix in the ARN for each account the resource is shared with.
+Every association in Amazon VPC Lattice has a unique Amazon Resource Name (ARN), such as when a service network is associated with a VPC or when a service is associated with a service network.
+If the association is for a resource is shared with another account, the association includes the local account ID as the prefix in the ARN.

 Link to this function